awsdocs/amazon-redshift-management-guide/doc_source/connecting-drop-issues.md

    netsh interface ipv4 set subinterface "Ethernet" mtu=1500 store=persistent
    ```

-   After you set this value, restart your computer for the changes to take effect\.
+   After you set this value, restart your computer for the changes to take effect\.<a name="set-mtu-linux-os"></a>

 **To set MTU on a Linux operating system**